Lavender fields and villages in Provence, France

 Is it hard to get around the Luberon villages?

 It’s easiest to get around if you have a car.
-The villages are spread out, and having your own vehicle lets you stop whenever you see something interesting, like a field of lavender or a nice view.
+The villages are spread out, and having your own vehicle lets you stop whenever you see something interesting, like a lavender field or a nice view.

 What is ‘slow living’ in Provence?